Factors that Affect Criminal Behavior

 Behavioral genetics – The study of human behavior dates back to the 1800s, and while experts have found that behavioral patterns often run strong in families, it is debated whether these are inherited or learned through example.
 This is commonly referred to as the nature versus nurture argument.

 Preventing crime through cognitive behavioral therapy – While it is uncertain whether criminal behavior can be linked to genetics, therapy has been a proven tool to help deter delinquency.
-According to the National Institute of Justice (NIJ), counseling, therapy, discipline and restorative programs have shown to be successful rehabilitation and preventative tools for crime fighters.
+According to the National Institute of Justice (NIJ), counseling, therapy, discipline and restorative programs have shown to be successful rehabilitation and preventive tools for crime fighters.